Richardflores009/Horiseon/README.md

 ## Description
 ******************************************************************************************************************************************************************************************************************************

-This deployed application link contains a pre-existing website that's code has been refraacted.
-On the HTML side semantic elements were added and HTML elements were mad to follow a logical structure that is independent of styling. images have accessibility attributes and headings fall into sequential order.
+This deployed application link contains a pre-existing website that's code has been refracted.
+On the HTML side semantic elements were added and HTML elements were made to follow a logical structure that is independent of styling. images have accessibility attributes and headings fall into sequential order.
 Lastly I have added a concise descriptive title for the webpage.

 ## Screenshot